Awale-Abdi/Predictive-Analytics-Statistical-Modeling-Using-Python/README.md

 Although the project uses **S&P 500 financial market data** as its case study, the analytical techniques I apply such as exploratory data analysis, statistical modeling, simulation, model evaluation, and systematic experimentation are broadly transferable to operations, manufacturing, healthcare, insurance, marketing, and other data-driven industries.
 At the same time, the project highlights my ability to perform quantitative financial analysis, portfolio modeling, risk evaluation, and investment strategy assessment.

-Using **Python**, statistical analysis, and quantitative modeling, I designed and validated a predictive analytics solution to identify data-driven investment opportunities, evaluate portfolio performance, measure financial risk, and support investment decision-making through systematic backtesting and performance analysis.
+Using **Python**, **AWS S3**, Natural Language Processing, and machine learning techniques, I transformed large-scale social media data into actionable insights that support audience analysis, campaign evaluation, and data-driven communication strategies.

 ## 💼 Analytical Goals